Filming Elephants In Tanzania

 All members of the crew are supposed to have accreditation.
 Without it, you cannot be allowed to film in Tanzania.
 Press accreditation has to be done through a local fixer agent.
 This requirement is mandatory for all applications to make feature films or documentaries.
 Every member of the crew is required to fill an application form (which we normally send to you) with all details.
 After scanning it is sent back to us with a copy of the original passport and a passport sized photograph.
 The whole process of media accreditation takes about two to three weeks.

-For crews who are interested in bringing in their own equipment into the country have to go through customs clearing , Film crew fixers makes sure that the equipment is successfully cleared in for the time period need.
+For crews who are interested in bringing in their own equipment into the country have to go through customs clearing , Africa Fixers makes sure that the equipment is successfully cleared in for the time period need.
 Clearance is done through a bonded agent.
 You have to send a list of the kit.
 The list should have the type, serial numbers and the value on dollars.
 10 percent charge is paid for the equipment to be cleared.

 Vehicle and Transportation Services